dgwarlug47/notes2/content/blog/Camus Summary/Camus.md

 - 99.99999999999999999% of people choose this option, including myself
 3) Absurdism
 - In embracing the absurd (the lack of meaning in the world, even when we are constantly looking for meaning), we constantly try to find value, or subjective meaning in life, even when there isn't an objective meaning, which is absurd, that's why it's called embracing the absurd

+Why I love Camus
+- [MYTAKE] I think many philsophers such as Sartre are full of bullshit, because they kinda pretend that the fact that the word has no objective meaning is just something irrelevant, and that having a subjective meaning to our lives is good enough.
+This is ridiculous in my opinion.
+Obviously subjective meanings to our lives are useless since it's just random shit we made up.
+Camus at least gives the proper importance of the despair of life with no objactive meaning

 ## Myth of sysiphus